VanshKhanna/Resume/VanshKhanna.md

 ---------
 * **B.S in Computer Engineering at University of Illinois at Urbana Champaign**, *2012-2016*
     **GPA**: 3.60/4.00
-    **Honors**: Dean's List, James Scholar
+    **Honors**: Dean's List • James Scholar
-    **Extra-Curricular**: Member of Eta Kappa Nu (IEEE Honor Society), Editor for IEEE SPARK@UIUC
+    **Extra-Curricular**: Member of Eta Kappa Nu (IEEE Honor Society) • Editor for IEEE SPARK@UIUC
-    **Coursework**: Computer Systems Engineering (ECE 391), Digital Signal Processing, Communication Networks, Algorithms and Models of Computation, [*Distributed Systems, Wireless Networks*]
+    **Coursework**: Computer Systems Engineering (ECE 391), Digital Signal Processing, Communication Networks, Algorithms and Models of Computation, [*Distributed Systems, Wireless Networks, Practical Machine Learning*]

 Experience
 ----------

 + **Intern at Akuna Capital (Champaign, Illinois)**, *Summer 2014*

     System side development for a Market Interface System.
-Was the youngest in a team of five.
 System was used traders to test strategies for one of firm's most heavily traded exchanges.
 Implemented the Order Entry Side of the exchange.
 Wrote unit tests for the order entry side.
 Developed a series of tests to check integrated functionality with the incoming Market Data.